 The thing to remember with edibles, though, is they usually take 30-50 minutes on average to impact, meaning you’ll have to exercise restraint and know how to tell time to avoid overdoing it and having a bad time.

-I recommend starting at 5mg for beginners, 10mg for intermediates, and 20mg for more experienced folk.
-Yes, some people will drop 100mg or more at a time, but you must be 100% self-confident before undertaking such a feat because while you can’t overdose in the traditional sense from edibles, you can have a very bad time, mmkay?
+Yes, some people will drop 100mg or more at a time, but you must be 100% self-confident before undertaking such a feat because while you can’t overdose in the traditional sense from edibles, you can still green-out and have a bad time, mmkay?

-Be Honest & Open Minded
+Be Honest & Open-Minded

 Perhaps the most important thing to know when heading to a dispensary for the first time is that it’s not a contest, and the more transparent you are with your experience level and your desired outcomes, the more likely you are to have a dope time.